-Your child’s attention will also vary based on their interest in an activity.
+Your child’s attention also varies based on their interest in an activity.
 For example, give a preschooler who loves books a pile of new picture books from the library, and you may not see them for an hour.
 Or, give a kid who loves building a new LEGO set, and you have 45 minutes to make dinner!

 Conversely, if you give that same LEGO set to a child who struggles with math concepts and spatial awareness, they’ll likely give up after five minutes.
+Understanding what your child enjoys and excels at is vital to engaging their attention.

 Ways to Use Play to Increase Attention Span